 1 credit , full-year.
 Prerequisite : Chinese 3 Honors with departmental approval or Chinese 4 Honors

-This Honors course is the equivalent of a year-long college/university Chinese curriculum and is designed for students who have successfully completed the AP year.
+This Honors course is the equivalent of a year-long college/university Chinese curriculum and is designed for students who have successfully completed three years of Chinese study.
 It will examine the cinemas of the mainland, Hong Kong, Taiwan, and Chinese Diaspora, with a focus on how the social, political, and cultural changes of contemporary China find their expression in films.
 Background readings will provide historical narratives; the selection of films and class discussions will center on key issues.
 Students will learn to use and analyze film language and develop a critical understanding of Chinese society and culture through film.
 The course will be conducted in Chinese, combining lecture, discussion, and students’ presentations.

 1 credit , full–year.
-Prerequisite : AP Chinese Language and Culture
+Prerequisite : Chinese 3 Honors

 In our computer-dominated society, it is vital that young women leave HB technologically literate.
 The goal of the Computer Technology Department is to cultivate a community where technology is used to transform learning and where students are empowered to master the use of technology as an instrument for lifelong learning.
 Students have daily access to desktop and notebook computers.
 They learn essential computer and other technology skills for research and communication and they use the latest productivity software.
 This hands-on experience is designed to enhance reasoning and problem-solving skills and promote the development of effective reading, writing and communication for the modern world.

 Exploring Computer Science